Riley Sawchuk: Junior

 Riley Sawchuk began his junior career in his hometown of Prince Albert, Saskatchewan.
 He was drafted in the 6th round (115th overall) in the 2014 WHL draft by the Tri-City Americans.
-Sawchuk played for the Prince Albert Mintos in the Saskatchewan Male U18 AAA Hockey League before debuting for the Americans in the 2015–16 season, then played three more full seasons for them before being traded to the Edmonton Oil Kings in exchange for a 2021 third-round pick.
+Sawchuk played for the Prince Albert Mintos in the Saskatchewan Male U18 AAA Hockey League and represented Saskatchewan for the 2015 Canada Winter Games before debuting for the Americans in the 2015–16 season.
+He scored his first goal in the WHL on January 6, 2017, visiting his hometown Prince Albert Raiders.
+Sawchuk played three more full seasons for Tri-City before being traded to the Edmonton Oil Kings in exchange for a 2021 third-round pick.

-In the 2019–20 season, his final in the WHL, Sawchuk was the top scorer of the Oil Kings with 76 (25+51) points in 64 games, was named the league's Player of the Month in January and selected to the second All-Star team of the WHL's Eastern Conference.
+In the 2019–20 season, his final in the WHL, Sawchuk was the top scorer of the Oil Kings with 76 (25+51) points in 64 games and was selected to the second All-Star team of the WHL's Eastern Conference.

 After playing in the WHL, Sawchuk committed to Mount Royal University.
-As the 2020-21 USports season was cancelled, he debuted for the Mount Royal Cougars in the 2021-22 season, leading the Canada West conference in assists and winning the University of Alberta Hockey Alumni Trophy, its Rookie of the Year honor.
+As the 2020-21 USports season was cancelled, he debuted for the Mount Royal Cougars in the 2021–22 season, leading the Canada West conference in assists and winning the University of Alberta Hockey Alumni Trophy, its Rookie of the Year honor.
 He was also named to the USports All-Canadian Second Team and All-Rookie Team, and was called to the USports All-Star team for Canada's National Junior Team Selection camp and to the Seattle Kraken development camp.
 Next season, he led the conference in points as well as assists, and was named Canada West's Player of the Year as well as a member of the USports All-Canadian First Team.